Coping with Food Guilt in Eating Disorder Recovery

-From a cognitive behavioral therapy lens, we can also identify food guilt as an intrusive feeling.
+From a cognitive therapy lens, we can also identify food guilt as an intrusive feeling.
 Just like we get intrusive thoughts, we can also experience intrusive feelings and sensations.
 Intrusive feelings are defined as repetitive and unwanted.
-We know that food guilt it relentless and we also know, it's an extremely unwanted feeling.
+We know that food guilt is relentless and we also know, it's an extremely unwanted feeling.
 Who likes to feel guilty?
 Here's some good news though, feelings are NOT facts.
 Feelings are not mandates to act.
 Feelings come and go.
 They just are.
 We don't need to assign meaning to them, especially when they are intrusive.
-Instead, try acknowledging your food guilt as intrusive ("Ok, there you are again Eating Disorder), accept their presence- trying to push them away only strengthens the feelings, and carry on with whatever you would normally do during the day.
+Instead, try acknowledging your food guilt as intrusive ("Ok, there you are again Eating Disorder), accept their presence- trying to push them away only strengthens the feelings- and then carry on with whatever you would normally do during the day.
 Let the guilt come and go, but don't change your actions based on the guilt.
 Don't let the guilt determine what you do next.
 Go to school, go to work, play with your dog, eat your next meal, watching your favorite movie- WITH the guilt.
 Eventually it passes when we don't pay it too much attention.
 Over time, it does go away and becomes much less intense.
+Be sure to give yourself plenty of compassion during this as it's incredibly hard work.

 One last thing about food guilt; it's rooted in diet culture.
 A 72 billion dollar industry that moralizes food for profit!
 Diet culture conditions us to think of food as good or bad, so that we buy the 'good' foods and stay away from the 'bad' foods.
 We have been conditioned to think that there is actually moral value attached to food.
 There is NOT.
 Some foods may be more nutrient dense, but this doesn't make them superior.
 Food is food; it all breaks down the same in the body and we need a variety of foods- proteins, fats and carbs, to survive and thrive.